MdMamunSheikh/ActivityNet/Capture-24/README.md

 ActivityNet
 ==============================

-ActivityNet is a generalized activity recognition pipeline which uses different modalities data for better performance using existing architecture.
+ActivityNet is a generalized activity recognition pipeline that uses different modalities of data for better performance using existing architecture.

 Project Organization
 ------------

     ├── LICENSE
-    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
+    ├── README.md          <- The top-level README for developers using this project.
     ├── data
-    │   ├── external       <- Data from third party sources.
+    │   ├── external       <- Data from third-party sources.
     │   ├── interim        <- Intermediate data that has been transformed.
     │   ├── processed      <- The final, canonical data sets for modeling.
     │   └── raw            <- The original, immutable data dump.